garrandall/popular-music-data/tracks/the-things-we-do-for-love-10cc.md

 You think you're gonna break up
 Then she says she wants to make up

-Ooh, you make me love you
+Oh you make me love you
-Ooh, you've got a way
+Oh you've got a way
-Ooh, you had me crawling up the wall
+Oh you had me crawling up the wall

 Like walking in the rain and the snow
 When there's nowhere to go